The ShermanAudio - Educational Series

 The closest thing to compare this to is a Piano or a Guitar Fretboard

 A similar effort is needed to learn them well.

-Learn about Voltage dividers Vt = V2 +V3 +V4
+Learn Voltage division analysis Vt = V2 +V3 +V4

 Learn how to calculate Series and Parallel combinations of Resistors, Inductors and Capacitors

-There is a very cool place called knowledge where 90% of Forum Experts have never visited or cared to.
+There is a very cool place called knowledge where 70% of Forum Experts have never visited, or cared to.

 A Smartphone is not a College Degree, and don't ever believe the lies that that a Degree is useless.